sanglinwei/sanglinwei.github.io/index.md

 ## Recent News

+[Mar.
+2025] Our paper "Explainable Optimal Vehicle Charging Strategy in Power Distribution Networks via Tree-based Transportation Network Surrogates" was accepted to IEEE Transactions on Smart Grid;

 [Dec.
 2025] Our paper "Data-driven Hybrid Power Flow Model in Distribution Networks: A Tree-based Approach" was accepted to CSEE Journal of Power and Energy Systems;

 [Aug.
 2025] Our paper "RIS-Assisted Communications: A Comprehensive Study for Far- and Near-Field Scenarios" was accepted to IEEE Transactions on Cognitive Communications and Networking;